What is hardship assistance?

 How we can help.

-Hardship assistance can help give you some breathing room if you’re struggling to make repayments on your loans or credit cards.
-If you qualify for financial hardship assistance, there are a number of ways we may be able to help including:
+Financial hardship assistance and support can help give you some breathing room if you’re struggling to make repayments on your loans or credit cards.
+There are a number of ways we may be able to help including:

-Before considering financial hardship assistance there are some other options you can consider:
+Before considering a financial hardship application there are some other options you can consider:

-• If you have insurance (e.g. crisis cover, redundancy cover, etc), you could consider making a claim first
+- If you have insurance, for example for trauma cover or redundancy cover, consider making a claim first

-• If you’re having difficulty repaying your loan because a loved one who was a joint borrower has passed away, please let our deceased estate team know first on 0800 756 872 (Monday to Thursday 8am-5.30pm, Friday 8am-5pm).
-We’ll then talk to you about applying for financial hardship
+- If you’re having difficulty repaying your loan because a loved one who was a joint borrower has passed away, please let our deceased estate team know as soon as possible on 0800 756 872 Monday to Thursday 8am to 5.30pm, Friday 8am to 5pm.
+We’ll talk to you about applying for financial hardship

 Tools & resources.